sgnsaxen/Recursive-code-for-FW/README.md

 floyd-warshall
 ==============

-This README outlines the Recursive code of the Floyd Warshall algorithm by -
+This README file outlines the Recursive code of the Floyd Warshall algorithm written by -
 	Nawal Saxena-sgnsaxen@liverpool.ac.uk